 We all know someone like this, someone who we might not trust to order our lunch but who is rich and successful anyway.
 Let’s call this the Business Model Theory of entrepreneurial success.

-So we’ve got two factors, talent and quality of business model, which seem to determine success.
+So we’ve got two factors, personal talent and quality of business model, which seem to determine success.
 In the investment world these two elements are sometimes referred to as “jockey and horse,” and inevitably the jockey gets more of the focus and drives more of the investment dollars than the horse.
 It’s entrepreneur over idea, so to speak.
 I don’t know if this prioritization makes sense, nor am I sure anyone in an industry that only sees returns on about half of their investments knows for sure, but that’s the best current thinking.

 My research in Nation suggests, however, that there is a third, related, but perhaps more powerful element of entrepreneurial success than is explained by talent or model, jockey or horse.